 But first, how can you use clear instructions to lure clients into your business?

 7 Must-Have Instruction Signs For Your Workplace

 Every business owner suffers ignorance at least once in their life.
-But when corrected, their fate is overturned.
+But their fate is overturned when corrected and the correction applied.
 Think of the many times you have been saved by an instruction sign hanging on a wall.

 These innocent instructions dictate your fate.
 Ignore them at your own peril.

 Clarity on your opening and closing hours saves your clients time and money.
-Help them plan around your operation hours when to visit your office.
+Help them plan around your operating hours and when to visit your office.
 It will save you angry calls.